 The only difference really is that Lifeline's seems to have a slightly lower chance of containing the very top-tier loot, coloured a glowing gold.
 The ones that occur periodically in the game (in a random location) tend to quite often have one of Apex Legends' best weapons inside, as well as some top-tier equipment.
 There's always exactly three items in each.

-For much more Apex Legends helpers like this, take a look at our whopping great list of Apex Legends tips and tricks.
-Or, we have specific pages on Apex Legends weapon damage stats and the best Apex Legends weapons, the available Apex Legends characters and classes explained, the current Apex Legends roadmap for future updates, details on Apex Legends cross-platform support, a closer look at the first Apex Legends map, features, and new maps that may come in the future, and finally a runthrough of all Apex Legends Nessy locations for the Loch Ness monster easter egg.
+Looking for more Apex Legends explainers like this?
+Start with pur massive rundown of Apex Legends tips and tricks is the best jumping-off point.
+Otherwise, the Apex Legends Season 1 Battle Pass is here!
+With it comes the new Legend Octane, and the other Apex Legends characters and classes, and you can read more on Apex Legends weapon damage stats and the best Apex Legends weapons, details on Apex Legends cross-platform support, a closer look at the first Apex Legends map, features, and new maps that may come in the future, and finally a runthrough of all Apex Legends Nessy locations for the Loch Ness monster easter egg.

 Will Apex Legends have new maps in the future?

 Apex Legends' first map, Kings Canyon, is pretty great - but it also feels pretty small, with games only taking 15 to 20 minutes on average, and most of the map coverable in a pretty short amount of time, thanks to all the various mobility options at your disposal.

 Thankfull though, if you're somehow getting bored already, there is indeed a confirmation from developer Respawn that more maps are coming in the future.

 Speaking to Venturebeat, Respawn CEO Vince Zampella said:

 "There will be new maps, new modes, new characters, new weapons, new skins.
 There will be a ton of stuff coming over the next year to 10, maybe.
 It depends on how successful it is."